cprithvi/infraascode/README.md

 # Steps:
 1. Pre-requisites
 Below softwares must be installed for this code to run.
+Refer last section for detailed steps for installing these pre-requisites.
     1. Docker
     2. Terraform
     3. Git